yqjing/2022Algo_Trading_Research/README.md

 # 2022 Algorithmic Trading Research
-This is the paper and code for the research project *Optimal Order Execution based on VWAP Benchmark* I conducted at Alpha2Fund Investment.
+This is the paper and code for the research project 'Optimal Order Execution based on VWAP Benchmark' I conducted at Alpha2Fund Investment.

 All code and data shall not contribute to commercial leak.